devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 ## Choose you audience

-You might want to do your retrospectives internally, or with your client.
-Some information might be sensitive or you might want to clean the feedback before involving your client or external people for example.
+You may want to do your retrospectives internally, or with your client.
+Some information may be sensitive so it could be valuable to you clean the feedback before involving your client or external parties.

-That is why the first thing to do is to select your team.
+This is why the first thing you do is to select your team.
 It will determine who can see you retrospective.

 Example: